aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-convex-hull/_index.md

 # How to Use Aspose: Calculate Convex Hull with Aspose.GIS for .NET

 ## Introduction
-In this tutorial, you'll learn **how to use Aspose** to calculate the convex hull of a geometry in a .NET application.
-Whether you're building a mapping tool, performing spatial analysis, or simply need to outline a set of points, the convex hull operation is a fundamental building block.
-We'll walk through the entire process—from setting up the project to extracting convex hull points—so you can integrate this capability with confidence.
+In this tutorial, **you’ll learn how to calculate convex hull** of a geometry in a .NET application using Aspose.GIS.
+Whether you’re building a mapping tool, performing spatial analysis, or simply need to outline a set of points, the convex hull operation is a fundamental building block.
+We’ll walk through everything—from project setup to extracting convex hull points—so you can integrate this capability with confidence.

 ## Quick Answers
 - **What does “convex hull” mean?** It is the smallest convex polygon that completely encloses a set of points.